Supply Chain Risk Assessment: A Case Study on How SpendEdge Helped a Global Energy Company Allocate Recovery Times to All Critical Activities

 Many such challenges are compelling firms in the global energy sector to leverage the use of supply chain risk assessment solutions.
 Supply chain risk assessment solutions help firms prune their supply chain and improve: lead time, transportation risks, customer service, risks associated with profitability, and order-fulfillment times.

 The Business Challenge and Journey

-Client background: One of the largest energy companies in the world operating in over 100 countries employing more than 50,000 people.
+Client background: One of the largest energy companies in the world operating in over 17 countries.

 Client issue: The company recognized that there were single points of failure in the onshore and offshore ICT dependencies and infrastructure that could mean a loss of critical services for many weeks.
 As a result, they wanted to devise recovery strategies and plans to understand the exposures and requirements of the business.